 The Parsha in a Nutshell

 The people may well have lost all hope of salvation and freedom before Moshe arrived.
-When he finally arrived and interceded on their behalf, Pharaoh’s response was to make the work harder for the Israelites.
+When he finally returned to the palace and interceded on their behalf, Pharaoh’s response was to make the work harder for the Israelites.
 At this point, it must have been hard to find hope in their hearts and belief that Moshe could ultimately succeed.
 Under these extreme circumstances it is easy to understand how a people can despair.
-But the message of this week’s Covenant & Conversation is to find faith that the future will be better, and that God will intercede on our behalf in history.
+But the message of this week’s Covenant & Conversation is to find faith that the future will be better, that we can work to make it better, and partner with God, who will intercede on our behalf in history.
 This faith is a core idea in Judaism.

 The Core Idea